fraterrisus/walkthroughs/dragon-wars/maps/sunken-dungeon.md

 ## Points of Interest

 **The Magic Clam (01,06):** (Settle down.)
-The Skull of Roba is inside.
-When the game offers to let you take the Skull, say no, otherwise the clam shell crunches you for 1d3 damage.
+The skull of Roba is inside.
+When the game offers to let you take the skull, say no, otherwise the clam shell crunches you for 1d3 damage.
 Take the entire Clam instead.
 When next you climb the stairs to the upper level, the Clam melts away and leaves you with **Roba's Skull**.

 **The Secret Closet (04,02):** A locked chest (difficulty 4) with scrolls of *H:Earth Summon, H:Air Summon, H:Water Summon*, and ten **Dragon Stones**.